Swatch sees more growth after record sales in 2011

-ZURICH Swatch Group UHR.VX, the world's largest watchmaker, said it was confident of achieving 5-10 percent sales growth in 2012 and shrugged off the impact of the strong Swiss franc to post record sales in 2011.
+ZURICH Swatch Group UHR.VX, the world's largest watchmaker, shrugged off the impact of the strong Swiss franc to post record sales in 2011 and said it is confident of more growth in 2012.

-Dampening expectations of a slowdown in the watch industry, Swatch said on Tuesday it experienced the strongest turnover in the group's history in December, while all regions and price segments had got off to a positive start in January.
+The group, which is best known for its colourful plastic Swatch watches, said on Tuesday sales rose 21.7 percent at constant rates in 2011 compared with the previous year to a new record of 7.143 billion Swiss francs (5.4 billion pounds).

-"We will still have a year of growth, not just with the expansion of the distribution network and new products, but of growth meaning more turnover and more profits," Chief Executive Nick Hayek told Reuters in a telephone interview.
+This compares with a forecast for 6.8 billion francs in 2011 sales by analysts at Kepler.

-He said that despite the uncertain environment 5-10 percent sales growth sales should still be reachable.
-Analysts noted second-half sales growth had slowed compared with the first half.
+Dampening expectations of a slowdown in the watch industry, Swatch said in a statement it experienced the strongest turnover in the group's history in December 2011, while all regions and price segments had got off to a positive start in January.

-"The outlook statement is not as typically bullish as the company has been in the past," Kepler Capital Markets analyst Jon Cox said in a note.
+But analysts cautioned sales growth had weakened slightly compared to the first half.

-The group, best known for its colourful plastic Swatch watches, said on Tuesday sales in 2011 rose 21.7 percent at constant rates to 7.14 billion Swiss francs (5 billion pounds), compared with a forecast for 6.8 billion by analysts at Kepler.
+"The outlook statement is not as typically bullish as the company has been in the past," Kepler analyst Jon Cox said in a statement.

 STRONG SWISS FRANC